A&S Tuition, Fees & Base Funding Package - 2023-24

 TA Assignments, Contracts, and Training Timeline

-- May: The Subsequent Appointment System opens for students to declare whether they want to hold an appointment in the coming year, and to provide some details about the kind of TA-ship they want, and on which campus.
+- May: The Subsequent Appointment System opens for students in Year 2 and beyond to declare whether they want to hold an appointment in the coming year, and to provide some details about the kind of TA-ship they want, and on which campus.

 - July: You will get a provisional TA assignment on the TAship site.

-- July for F/Y term and November for S term: Any TA Job Posting Applications will be made available.
+- July: for F/Y terms and in November for S term: Any TA Job Posting Applications will be made available.